JeeWeetje/iot-workshop/TheThingsNetwork.md

     }
     ```

+3. **Test** and **Save** (scroll to the bottom of the page) the changes
-3. We want to invert the resistance of the water sensor so that more water resembles a higher value.
+4. We want to invert the resistance of the water sensor so that more water resembles a higher value.
 The maximum value of 3v3 analog ADC converter is `682`, so use the following as the **converter**:

     ```
     function Converter(decodedObj) {